 The Rothaargebirge actually is more famous than you think, as it’s a part of the famous Sauerland, which attracts thousands of tourists each year for summer activities and skiing.
 Busy places such as Willingen and Winterberg are in the Rothaargebirge but once you head off the beaten track, you will most likely find yourself alone without running into other tourists.
 As we like to escape for the holidays, we spent our last Christmas in Bad Fredeburg, a small village on the opposite side of the mountain than Willingen.
 You can walk a part of the Rothaarsteig here for example, but there is a large network of other hikes as well.
 With a bit of luck you will even encounter some snow, like we did during Easter in 2015.

 For the Dutch, the Hunsrück is a fairly unknown region.
 It’s a lower mountain range part in the Rhineland-Palatinate region.
 In this region, where tourism has only been seen as a meaning of income since some twenty years now, you can find the so-called ‘Traumschleifen’.
 This is a selection of the region’s finest walks, varying from 6 to 15 kilometer in distance.
 I have been to the Hunsrück region twice over the past months, one time being during a visit to the longest swingbridge in Germany, the Hängeseilbrücke Geierlay.
-We also hiked a part of the Saar-Hunsrück Steig, which we will write more about soon!
+We also hiked a part of the Saar-Hunsrück Steig, another great long distance trail in Germany!